Palladium (New York City): Recordings

 The version of "Nantucket Sleighride" heard on Mountain's Live: The Road Goes Ever On album at was recorded during their Academy of Music performance on December 14, 1971.

 On December 21, 1973, Lou Reed recorded both Rock 'n' Roll Animal and Lou Reed Live at Howard Stein's Academy of Music, released during February 1974 and March 1975 respectively, featuring songs from his solo career and the Velvet Underground.

 Zappa in New York is a live double album by Frank Zappa recorded during a series of concerts at the Palladium in December 1976.

 Levon Helm and the RCO All-Stars recorded Live at The Palladium NYC, New Year's Eve 1977.
 The CD album, released in March 2006, features over one hour of blues-rock music performed by a star-studded ensemble featuring Levon Helm (drums/vocals), Dr. John (keys/vocals), Paul Butterfield (harmonica/vocals), Fred Carter (guitar/vocals), Donald "Duck" Dunn (bass), Steve Cropper (guitar), Lou Marini (saxophones), Howard Johnson (tuba/baritone sax), Tom "Bones" Malone (trombone) and Alan Rubin (trumpet).

 The Clash played at the Palladium on September 20 and 21, 1979, as a part of their U.S. tour, and the iconic photo from the September 20 show of Paul Simonon smashing his bass would later be used for the front cover of the Clash album London Calling.
-Irish punk band The Undertones and American soul legends Sam and Dave were the opening acts for the shows.
+Irish punk band the Undertones and American soul legends Sam and Dave were the opening acts for the shows.
 Bootleg recordings of both performances have surfaced, even recording the moment Simonon smashed his bass during the September 20 show.

 The photograph on the back of the Cramps' original 1979 debut EP, Gravest Hits, was taken at the Palladium.

-Renaissance recorded Unplugged Live at the Academy of Music at the venue in 1985, although it wasn't released until 2000.
+Renaissance recorded Unplugged Live at the Academy of Music at the venue in 1985, although it was not released until 2000.

 In 1992, C+C Music Factory recorded a song under the moniker S.O.U.L.
 S.Y.S.T.E.M. for the soundtrack to The Bodyguard (starring Whitney Houston and Kevin Costner).
 The song, "It's Gonna Be A Lovely Day", was the only song on the soundtrack performed by an artist other than Whitney Houston to be released as a single in the US.
-The remixes of the song, which were released via Arista Records on Compact Disc single, cassette single, and Double-12" vinyl single, were titled "The Palladium House Anthem I" and "The Palladium House Anthem II".
+The remixes of the song, which were released via Arista Records on CD single, cassette single, and Double-12" vinyl single, were titled "The Palladium House Anthem I" and "The Palladium House Anthem II".
 At that time, C+C Music Factory member Robert Clivillés was the resident DJ at The Palladium.

 In 2004, punk pioneers the Ramones reissued a live album they recorded at The Palladium.
 The album is called Live January 7, 1978 at the Palladium, NYC [LIVE], and was released by Sanctuary Records Group.

 Club MTV, a live daily program, was also filmed there in the 1980s and early 1990s and starred Downtown Julie Brown.